Joe Jackson (musician): Early life, family and education

+Career

-Jackson's first band, formed in Gosport, was called Edward Bear, later renamed Arms and Legs.
-The band broke up in 1976 after two unsuccessful singles.
-He was still known as David Jackson when he joined Arms and Legs, but he picked up the nickname "Joe", based on his perceived resemblance to the British television puppet character Joe 90, a genius child spy.
-Jackson legally changed his name to Joe at age 20.
+Jackson's first band, Edward Bear, later renamed Arms and Legs, released two unsuccessful singles, then dissolved in 1976.
+Still known as David Jackson during his time with the band, he picked up the nickname "Joe" based on his perceived resemblance to the British television puppet character Joe 90, a genius child spy.
+Jackson legally changed his first name to Joe at age 20.
 Jackson then spent some time performing on the cabaret circuit to make money to record a demo.

 Joe Jackson Band

 In 1978, a record producer heard Jackson's demo tape and signed him to A&M Records.
-The next year the newly formed Joe Jackson Band released their debut album Look Sharp!
+The next year, the newly formed Joe Jackson Band released their debut album, Look Sharp!.
+The band consisted of Jackson, Gary Sanford on guitar, Graham Maby on bass, and David Houghton on drums.
 A mix of rock, melodic jazz, and new wave, it mined a vein similar to contemporaries Elvis Costello and Graham Parker.
-The album enjoyed wide critical success: in 2013, Rolling Stone magazine named Look Sharp! number 98 in a list of the 100 best debut albums of all time.
+The album enjoyed wide critical success: in 2013, Rolling Stone magazine named Look Sharp!
+No. 98 in a list of the 100 best debut albums of all time.
 Some commercial success also followed, as the debut single "Is She Really Going Out with Him?" reached the top 40 in five countries, and No. 9 in Canada.

 The Joe Jackson Band released I'm the Man in 1979.
-The album followed a similar musical pattern, and received good, though not as strong, reviews.
-It did produce the single "It's Different for Girls", which became Jackson's highest charting UK single, peaking at no. 5.
+The album followed a similar musical pattern; further, it received good, though not as strong, reviews.
+It did produce the single "It's Different for Girls", which became Jackson's highest charting UK single, peaking at No. 5.
 Beat Crazy followed in 1980.
 Jackson also collaborated with Lincoln Thompson in reggae crossover.

+The Joe Jackson Band toured extensively until it broke up at the end of 1980; Houghton, weary of touring and fame, left the band that year.
+Although Maby continued to work with Jackson in the following decades, the full band would not reunite until 2004's Volume 4.